 Single ALLO injection during pregnancy was enough to avert both the cerebellar abnormalities and the aberrant social behaviors in experimental models.

-A study in experimental models suggests that allopregnanolone, one of many hormones produced by the placenta during pregnancy, is so essential to normal fetal brain development that when provision of that hormone decreases or stops abruptly — as occurs with premature birth — offspring are more likely to develop autism-like behaviors.
-A Children’s National Hospital research team reports the findings October 20, 2019, at the Neuroscience 2019 annual meeting.
+A study in experimental models suggests that allopregnanolone, one of many hormones produced by the placenta during pregnancy, is so essential to normal fetal brain development that when the provision of that hormone decreases or stops abruptly — as occurs with premature birth — offspring are more likely to develop autism-like behaviors.
+A Children’s National Hospital research team reports the findings on October 20, 2019, at the Neuroscience 2019 annual meeting.

 “To our knowledge, no other research team has studied how placental allopregnanolone (ALLO) contributes to brain development and long-term behaviors,” says Claire-Marie Vacher, Ph.D., lead author.
-“Our study finds that targeted loss of ALLO in the womb leads to long-term structural alterations of the cerebellum — a brain region that is essential for motor coordination, balance and social cognition — and increases the risk of developing autism,” Vacher says.
+“Our study finds that targeted loss of ALLO in the womb leads to long-term structural alterations of the cerebellum — a brain region that is essential for motor coordination, balance, and social cognition — and increases the risk of developing autism,” Vacher says.

 According to the Centers for Disease Control and Prevention, about 1 in 10 infants is born preterm, before 37 weeks gestation; and 1 in 59 children has autism spectrum disorder.